vishwarajanand/LlamaIndexGoogle/README.md

 ## Script details

 script1.
-Defines a way to use Embedding APIs
+Defines a way to use Embedding APIs from LC's classes via llama index bride script2.
+Defines a way to use llama index classes for vertex models for embeddings & LLMs